 - VCM VAs are heavy and limit AF and OIS performance.
 SMA VA is between 4-8x lighter than VCM CVA.

 Adding VA to a lens increases its diameter and height which forces handset designers into industrial design compromises.
 The image below shows a 1” lens with a VCM CVA and an SMA CVA.
 The smaller SMA design provides handset designers with greater integration flexibility.

-Cambridge Mechatronics has analysed the impact of VCM and SMA CVAs on the lens diameter and handset bump-out dimensions.
+Cambridge Mechatronics has analysed the impact of VCM VA and SMA CVAs on the lens diameter and handset bump-out dimensions.
 In the case of a 1” lens size, the VCM CVA designs currently available would add up to 8.9mm depending on the handset particulars.
 By comparison, an SMA CVA design by Cambridge Mechatronics would add only 2.5mm.
-In short, SMA VA will fit into existing bump-out dimensions, whereas a VCM VA will cause the bump-out to increase in size.
+In short, SMA CVA will fit into existing bump-out dimensions, whereas a VCM VA will cause the bump-out to increase in size.

 Driven by increasing image sensor and lens size, handset bump-outs have increased in height and footprint.
 However, handset thickness is becoming a concern with Tier 1 brands who are actively looking to reduce the bump-out thickness and size.
 This can be enabled through the use of SMA VCAs.

 As image sensors and lenses are increasing in size, handset makers are adopting variable apertures to ensure there is no loss in photographic quality due to depth of field limitations inherent in a single aperture design.
 The ability to adjust the aperture allows more light to be collected in low light while the depth of field can be automatically increased or manually controlled in standard lighting conditions.